 The third stream of David’s work involves building software tools.
 “We make tools for systems biology,” he says, “with a focus on networks.”
 This software is used by more than 50,000 people around the world.

-Under the EMBL scheme, top researchers receive up to 9 years of funding for their group.
-That support – alongside SAHMRI’s high-grade facilities and the chance to join the EMBL Australia network – was what drew David to move to Adelaide with his wife and baby daughter in 2014.
+Under the EMBL scheme, top researchers receive up to nine years of funding for their group.
+That support—alongside SAHMRI’s high-grade facilities and the chance to join the EMBL Australia network—was what drew David to move to Adelaide with his wife and baby daughter in 2014.

 “It was a very attractive proposition,” David says.

-Banner image: Mapping the network of molecular interactions in colorectal cancer cells.
+Banner image: A molecular interaction diagram.
 Credit: David Lynn